As your organization aims to retain top talent and high-value clients, you’ll need to continually provide both groups with world-class experiences.

 3. Using all of the information it uncovers, the chatbot creates a report on the client in a document.
 It then shares this report with the appropriate customer success manager via your business communications platform.

 Note: All of this is done in real time.

-Though it isn’t a silver bullet, this can go a long way in helping your CSMs be responsive and thoughtful with clients.
+Though it isn’t a silver bullet, using product usage data to fuel your automation can go a long way in helping your CSMs support clients intelligently and effectively.
 Over time, this hopefully translates to happier customers and higher customer retention.